rajhanspol/Critical-Mass-React-Project/README.md

 Hi, this is a React take-home project for Critical mass.
 As per the instructions, video and JSON file, I have created a navigation bar, using Reactjs.

 ###### The same project has also been done in vanilla js.
-Link for the same : https://github.com/rajhanspol/Critical-Mass-Takehome-Project
+Link : https://github.com/rajhanspol/Critical-Mass-Takehome-Project

 I have added another key, timeZone, to the JSON file provided, to calculate time for the respective cities.
 As an alternative, can use google apis to get the same.